They claim Kurdish party HDP has been forcibly recruiting or luring their children and relatives to fight for the outlawed group.

 The KRG said it “strongly condemns the terrorist attack targeting the pipeline” and warned it “will never allow threats against its interests and the livelihood of the peoples of the Kurdistan Region”.

-The PKK has an estimated 5,000 fighters stationed largely in Iraqi Kurdistan’s rugged mountainous areas.
+The PKK has an estimated 5,000 fighters stationed largely in Iraqi Kurdish region’s rugged mountainous areas.
 The group is designated a “terrorist organisation” by Turkey, the European Union, and the United States.
 Decades-long clashes between Ankara and the PKK have led to tens of thousands of deaths in both Turkey and northern Iraq.

 KDP President Masoud Barzani accused the PKK of infiltrating Kurdish villages and two days later planting a bomb in Duhok that killed a Peshmerga fighter and wounded two others.
 The attack was condemned by the US, France, and the federal Iraqi government.